jdshez/shopify/README.md

 # shopify
-Creating an app for shopify with a custom template.
+Creating an app for shopify with a custom theme.